 In Canada, there are both private and Government Insurance providers.
 The insured individual should determine what the towing restrictions are.
 Check to see what the insurance provider offers and the type of coverage.

 The majority of the provinces have private Insurance providers for vehicle insurance.
 Also, the mandatory insurance requirements vary in some provinces.
 It is a little different in Manitoba and Saskatchewan as well as Quebec.
-Provisions for compulsory insurance is through the government.
+Provisions for compulsory insurance are through the government.

 The Wise Decision